ouya/docs/setup.md

     Install the Java runtime if prompted.

+4. **Important**: There should be no carriage return after the hex value.
-4. Add the following line to `~/.android/adb_usb.ini` (create it if it doesn't exist) for your OUYA console to be recognised:
+Add the following line to `~/.android/adb_usb.ini` (create it if it doesn't exist) for your OUYA console to be recognised:

         0x2836

 5. Connect your OUYA to your Mac (Micro USB to USB) then run the following commands: